 These dictionaries have real photographs that help put new Chinese words into context.
 My kids even like to look at the photos with me!

-On the go, dictionary apps are the Chinese learner’s best friend.
+On the go, dictionary apps are a Chinese learner’s best friend.
 Popular Chinese dictionary apps are as follows:

 Pleco Chinese Dictionary